A miscarriage is defined as an early termination of gestation.

-It is estimated that around 10.8% of couples will suffer a miscarriage in their lifetime.
+It is estimated that around 10.8% of couples will suffer a miscarriage at some point in their lives.
 It's also important to note that it's not uncommon to have one or two miscarriages (1-2%).
 Some women also suffer a third miscarriage (0.7%).

-The Lancet has published a study carried out on a total of 4.6 million pregnancies in Europe and North America, which shows that 23 million miscarriages occur worldwide every year, representing around 15% of all pregnancies.
+The Lancet has published a study of a total of 4.6 million pregnancies in Europe and North America, which shows that 23 million miscarriages occur worldwide every year, representing around 15% of all pregnancies.
 44 pregnancies are lost every minute, and 1 in 10 women will suffer a miscarriage in their lifetime.

 What are the symptoms of miscarriage?

 Most of the time, one of the warning signs of miscarriage is bleeding.
-However, this is not always the case, and some miscarriages are discovered during a follow-up ultrasound.
-Even s'you should always consult your doctor if you experience bleeding during pregnancy, but it's important to remember that many women experience bleeding during the 1st trimester, but only 50% of bleeding is a sign of miscarriage.
+But this is not always the case, as some miscarriages are discovered during a follow-up ultrasound.
+While it's important to consult a doctor in the event of bleeding during pregnancy, it's also important to bear in mind that many women experience bleeding during the 1st trimester, but that only 50% of bleeding is a sign of miscarriage.

 The causes of bleeding are sometimes unknown.
-Some doctors refer to periods anniversaries.
-Sometimes it may be due to a slight detachment of the placenta, but this does not endanger the pregnancy.
+Some doctors refer to it as an anniversary period.
+Sometimes it's due to a slight detachment of the placenta, but this does not endanger the pregnancy.
 The reason for the bleeding is not always obvious.
 In all cases, you should seek medical advice if you notice bleeding and are pregnant.

 Another symptom of pregnancy termination is the sudden disappearance of signs of pregnancy, such as nausea and tense breasts.